 This study yielded the same results – some players refused to take part in matches with the ‘feminine voiced’ pros, others deliberately tanked matches, and loudly expressed sexist beliefs.

 At this stage, we shouldn’t be surprised to hear of the abuse female-identifying gamers face online.
-Study after study finds the same results –
+Study after study finds the same results – video game spaces are not welcoming for everyone, and those who try to enter are often knocked back with abhorrent language, purposeful losses, and outright threats.

 The Maybelline New York campaign only highlights this further.
 In calling for players, particularly male players, to speak out when abuse happens, the company aims to foster more inclusive gaming spaces.
 There is hope for the future, as more women adopt gaming as a hobby, but realistically this change will be difficult to achieve.